-From the aspect of performance, since the relational database uses the index of B+ tree, when the data amount exceeds the threshold, the deeper index will increase the IO number of disk access, and thereby, weaken the performance of query.
-In the same time, high concurrency requests also make the centralized database to be the biggest defect of the system.
+In performance, the relational database mostly uses B+ tree index.
+When the data amount exceeds the threshold, deeper index will increase the disk IO access number, and thereby, weaken the performance of query.
+In the same time, high concurrency requests also make the centralized database to be the greatest limitation of the system.

-From the aspect of high availability, stateless service enables scaling out to be at a relatively low cost, which can make all the pressure, at last, fall on the database.
-But the single data node or the simple master-slave structure has been harder and harder to take these pressures.
-Therefore, the high availability of the database has become the key of the whole system.
+In availability, capacity can be expanded at a relatively low cost and any extent with stateless service, which can make all the pressure, at last, fall on the database.
+But the single data node or simple master-slave structure has been harder and harder to take these pressures.
+Therefore, database availability has become the key to the whole system.

-For example, according to primary key sharding, even primary keys are put into the 0 database (or table) and odd primary keys are put into the 1 database (or table), illustrated as the following diagram.
+Horizontal sharding is also called transverse sharding.
+Compared with the categorization method according to business logic of vertical sharding, horizontal sharding categorizes data to multiple databases or tables according to some certain rules through certain fields, with each sharding containing only part of the data.
+For example, according to primary key sharding, even primary keys are put into the 0 database (or table) and odd primary keys are put into the 1 database (or table), which is illustrated as the following diagram.

 Another challenge is that, the SQL that runs rightly in single-node databases may not be right in the sharding database.
 The change of table name after sharding, or misconducts caused by operations such as pagination, order by or aggregated group by are just the case in point.